Kansas Buddy Bass Rules and Regulations

 Tackle and Equipment: Only artificial lures and pork style baits are allowed.
 All bass must be caught on a rod and reel.
 Only one rod and reel in use at any time.

 Protest: All protests must be submitted in writing on paper to the tournament director within ten (10) minutes of the weigh-in completion.
 Decisions of the Tournament Committee shall be final in all matters and are not subject to appeal.
+2025 Committee consists of: Drew Barnabei, John Han, Mike Callison, Tom Barger, Charley Bowen, and Chris Faircloth.

 Quality Assurance Testing: By contestants’ signature on entry form and/or participation in these tournaments, the contestants agree to any quality assurance tests if required by the Tournament Director.